 2017 Gaming Predictions: The Future of VR and Social Media

 Before we knew it, the year 2016 flew past us.
 When you think about it, one year may seem like a long time but once you get into it, it’s nothing.
-With work, school, and games keeping us busy, time just flies by.
+With work, school, and the best free solitaire games keeping us busy, time just flies by.
 Overall, I was not very happy with the MMO scene in 2016.
 For the past couple of years, the genre has slowly been dying as we keep seeing carbon copies popping up every so often.
 While there were some great games throughout the year such as Tree of Savior, none could keep my interest for very long.
 The MOBA and FPS scene continues to grow with more gamers being sucked into MOBA games such as Dota 2 and League of Legends.
 It may just be that my interests are changing over time, but I am really hoping for more MMOs which completely suck me into their worlds.

 Enough reminiscing about the past, let’s look at what is to come.
 For years, we have seen gaming weave itself into our normal lives.
 An increasing number of people can now be considered gamers, maybe not to the extent of some more hardcore gamers, but gamers nonetheless.
 Most of the time spent online by these individuals, outside of work, is on their mobile devices and other social media platforms.
 The divide between social media and games is closing; more games are incorporating features allowing you to share your moments with your friends and some even reward you for doing so.